clarkfitzg/phd_research/milestones/proposals.md

 implementation detail that can range from simple loading of a serialized R object in a local file to complex stream processing of a database.
 For large data sets this code can impact performance by orders of magnitude.
-To what extent can we automate the generation of this code based on static analysis of the remaining code in the script?
+To what extent can we automate the generation of the data loading code based on static analysis of the remaining code in the script?

 Let's consider column selection of a file on disk as a potential use case.
 The following naive code selects the first two columns: